1981–82 Football League

 The 1981–82 season was the 83rd completed season (84th overall) of The Football League.
+This was the first league season with three points for win.

 Overview

 Three points for a win was introduced for the first time in England.
 Champions Aston Villa finished a disappointing 11th but made up for this by triumphing in the European Cup at the first attempt.

 Liverpool made up for the previous season's slip in league form by winning the league championship for the 13th time in their history, fighting off competition from Ipswich Town, Manchester United and Spurs.
 Liverpool also won the Football League Cup for the second season in succession.
 The league triumph was made all the more significant by the fact that they had occupied 10th place on Christmas Day.

 Their season of triumph was overshadowed, however, by the death of legendary former manager Bill Shankly, 68, following a heart attack in late September.

 Middlesbrough and Wolves were relegated as financial problems at both clubs began to mount.
 They were joined by Leeds United, only seven years after playing in the European cup final.

 West Bromwich Albion felt the loss of manager Ron Atkinson and key players Bryan Robson and Remi Moses as they slumped to 19th in the league and narrowly avoided relegation.
 This was just the beginning of a sharp decline for a club who three seasons earlier had reached the UEFA Cup quarter-finals and almost won the league title.

 Swansea City were tipped for relegation by most observers as they reached the First Division for the first time in their history, having just completed their third promotion in four seasons.
 But John Toshack's men had a brilliant first game in the top flight, crushing Leeds United 5-1 and setting the tone for a season which would end with Leeds going down.
 Swansea, meanwhile, were the most unlikely title contenders, topping the league at several stages of the season before finishing sixth in the final table.

 Manchester United paid a British record fee of £1.75million for West Bromwich Albion's 24-year-old England midfielder Bryan Robson.
 Robson's record-breaking move reflected on how the size of transfer fees had risen dramatically in a relatively short period of time.
 Less than four years earlier, the British record fee had been the £516,000 that West Bromwich Albion had paid for David Mills.
 In such a short amount of time, the British record had more than tripled.

 Everton, who had struggled in the league for the past few seasons, turned to their former player Howard Kendall and appointed him as manager in hope of restoring the club to its former glory.